 Pursuant to the Dodd-Frank Act, the Securities and Exchange Commission adopted a rule requiring annual disclosure of the ratio of the total annual compensation of the principal executive officer ("PEO") to the median employee's annual total compensation.
-Mr. William Casey McManemin is the Partnership's Chief Executive Officer.
-In the pay ratio table below, Mr. McManemin's total compensation as reflected in the foregoing Summary Compensation Table contained within this proxy statement, is compared to the median employee's total compensation.
-For simplicity, the value of the Partnership's retirement plan was excluded for Mr. McManemin and all permanent employees, as all employees, including the PEO, are offered the same benefits.
-In determining the median employee for the year ended December 31, 2019, a listing was prepared of all employees that were actively employed as of December 31, 2019, with the exception of Mr. McManemin.
-All wages, bonuses and stock awards paid to each employee were deemed to be the employee's total compensation.
-If a permanent employee.
-This methodology is consistent with the methodology used in determining the median employee for the year ended December 31, 2018.
-The below table presents the ratio of median of the annual total compensation of all employees, except Mr. McManemin, to the annual total compensation of the Partnership's Principal Executive Officer:
+Mr. Bradley J. Ehrman is the Partnership's Chief Executive Officer.
+In the pay ratio table below, Mr. Ehrman's total compensation as reflected in the foregoing Summary Compensation Table contained within this proxy statement, is compared to the median employee's total compensation.
+For simplicity, the value of the Partnership's retirement plan was excluded for Mr. Ehrman and all permanent employees, as all employees, including the PEO, are offered the same benefits.
+In determining the median employee for the year ended December 31, 2023, a listing was prepared of all employees that were actively employed as of December 31, 2023, with the exception of Mr. Ehrman.
+All wages, bonuses and stock awarded to each employee were deemed to be the employee's total compensation.
+If a permanent employee was not employed by the Partnership for the entirety of the year, an annualized total compensation was calculated for that employee.
+This methodology is consistent with the methodology used in determining the median employee for the year ended December 31, 2022.
+The below table presents the ratio of median of the annual total compensation of all employees, except Mr. Ehrman, to the annual total compensation of the Partnership's Principal Executive Officer:

-Mr. William Casey McManemin (PEO) total annual compensation \$ 96,000 Median Employee total annual compensation \$ 123,782 Ratio of PEO to Median Employee total annual compensation 0.78:1
+Mr. Bradley J. Ehrman (PEO) total annual compensation \$ 1,525,010 Median Employee total annual compensation \$ 187,130 Ratio of PEO to Median Employee total annual compensation 8.15:1